Yair Garbuz: Early life and education

+Yair Garbuz was born in Givatayim, Mandatory Palestine on September 29, 1945.
+His parents were immigrants from Poland.
+His siblings included Aharon Harel, who went on to serve as a member of the Knesset from 1981 to 1988, and Alon Garbuz, the manager of the Tel Aviv Cinematheque.

-Yair Garbuz was born in Givatayim, Mandatory Palestine.
-In 1962–1967, while a member of Kibbutz Kfar HaHoresh, he studied painting under Raffi Lavie.
+From 1962 to 1967, while a member of Kibbutz Kfar HaHoresh, he studied painting under Raffi Lavie.
 He also attended the Avni Institute of Art and Design in Tel Aviv.

+Career

-Since his debut in 1967, Garbuz's work has been exhibited in dozens of one-man shows and group exhibitions in Israel and abroad.
+From his debut exhibition in 1967, Garbuz's artwork, which included paintings and collage work, appeared in dozens of one-man shows and group exhibitions in Israel and abroad.

-In 1973–2009, Garbuz taught at "HaMidrasha" art faculty, Beit Berl College, which he directed from 1997.
-He has also taught at the Avni Institute, Tel-Hai Academic College, and the Bezalel Academy of Art and Design in Jerusalem.

-As of 2020, Garbuz is the Cultural Director of the Basis art school, a position he took in 2015.

 In the 1970s Garbuz worked in a variety of media, from installations to artist's books containing political commentary and self-parody.
-He often references other artists and employs visual and verbal jokes.
+He often referenced other artists and employed visual and verbal jokes.
+More specifically, he wrote satirical cultural commentaries for Davar Aher, a supplement to the Hebrew-language newspaper Davar, using the alias Y. Polani.
+On Israeli television, he hosted a satirical show on Channel 2 and appeared as a cultural panelist on Channel 8.

+Gabruz was also an educator.
+From 1973 to 2009, Garbuz taught at "HaMidrasha" art faculty, Beit Berl College, which he directed from 1997.
+He also taught at the Avni Institute, Tel-Hai Academic College, and the Bezalel Academy of Art and Design in Jerusalem.
+He became the Cultural Director of Basis for Art & Culture, an art school in Herzliya, in 2015.

+Death

+Garbuz died on 29 April 2026, at the age of 80, as a result of a prolonged illness.

 Awards and recognition

-Yair Garbuz has been described as "adept in the poetics of loneliness, constantly lighting fires that signal from one mountaintop to the next an ironic wish to belong."
+Garbuz was described as "adept in the poetics of loneliness, constantly lighting fires that signal from one mountaintop to the next an ironic wish to belong."